 This will improve the “real” delivery ratio and allow sensitive applications such as financial alerts and password delivery to reach the phone.
 It is a high-quality, stable route which in combination with our adaptive routing will help to guarantee message delivery in Malaysia.

-Please be informed that Maxis, Malaysia has tightened the rules and penalties whereby all traffic to Maxis must include company name/brand/identity in the SMS content, else penalty might be imposed by the operator.
+Please be informed that Operators in Malaysia has tightened the rules and penalties whereby all traffic must include company name/brand/identity in the SMS content, else penalty might be imposed by the operator.

 Adult content is not allowed.

 Gambling content is not allowed.